-Jeremy Scott-Joynt accepts instructions across all Chambers’ areas of expertise.
-However, his background in banking, investigations and regulation gives him a particular focus and advantage in assisting clients with commercial matters such as those involving financial services and regulation, and with business crime concerns.
-As a former financial crime specialist and lead investigator for a London-based international bank, he is skilled in managing complex and delicate enquiries, while his experience in handling both commercial and employment litigation enables him effectively to mitigate the risks to which such an enquiry can give rise.
+As a former lead investigator for a London-based international bank, he is skilled in managing complex and delicate enquiries and investigations, while his experience in handling both commercial and employment litigation enables him effectively to mitigate the risks to which such an enquiry can give rise.

 His long-term interest in technology matters means he has a particular interest in commercial and regulatory cases involving cryptoassets and data protection/privacy issues.

-Jeremy came to the Bar after a successful career in banking and regulation.
-He was head of investigations for Europe (overseeing all in-region misconduct and criminal enquiries) and then senior anti-bribery and corruption adviser (and deputy head of the global AB&C function) at Standard Chartered Bank.
-He then took charge of building an anti-fraud and anti-corruption programme in EMEA for Bank of Montreal.
-Before going into banking, he spent four years at the Financial Services Authority as an intelligence and investigations specialist, running fraud and corruption enquiries and latterly serving as its deputy MLRO.
+Jeremy came to the Bar after a successful career in banking and regulation, having run investigation and anti-corruption programmes for Standard Chartered Bank (ultimately as its deputy global head of AB&C) and then established an anti-fraud and anti-corruption function in EMEA for Bank of Montreal.
+Before going into banking, he was an intelligence and investigations specialist at the Financial Services Authority, latterly serving as its deputy MLRO.

 Jeremy is public access qualified and accepts instructions directly from members of the public.